rammpeter/jarbler/README.md

 # Jarbler

-TODO: Delete this and the text below, and describe your gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/jarbler`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Pack a Ruby on Rails application into an executable jar file.

+Jarbler allows you to create an self executing Java jar file containing your Ruby on Rails application.
+The application is executed using jRuby.

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add jarbler --group "development

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install jarbler

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To create a jar file simply run "jarble" in your application's root directory.

+    $ jarble

+### Preconditions
+* The Rails app should be capable of running with jRuby
+* Gems with native extensions should not be used (e.g. sassc)
+  * if needed for development or test such Gems with native extensions should be moved to the development and test group in the Gemfile.
+  * Otherwise the created jar file may not be executable on all platforms and Java versions.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jarbler.
+Bug reports and pull requests are welcome on GitHub at https://github.com/rammpeter/jarbler.

 ## License